voxel51/fiftyone/docs/source/faq/index.rst

 :ref:`FiftyOne config <configuring-fiftyone>` to use the desktop App by default.

-Check out the :ref:enviornments guide <environments>` to see how to use FiftyOne in all common local, remote, cloud, and notebook environments.
+Check out the :ref:`enviornments guide <environments>` to see how to use FiftyOne in all common local, remote, cloud, and notebook environments.

 .. _faq-browser-support: